Chondroitin msm supplement and arthritis joint health

 Biosci Biotechnol Biochem.
 2009.
 Matsuno Clinic for Rheumatic Diseases.

 The effects of an orally administered combination of a glucosamine chondroitin quercetin glucoside supplement on the synovial fluid properties of patients with osteoarthritis and rheumatoid arthritis were investigated.
-Forty-six osteoarthritis and twenty-two heumatoid arthritis patients were administered with the glucosamine chondroitin quercetin supplement orally for 3 months.
-Several parameters of the knee joints were monitored before and after supplementation.
+Forty-six osteoarthritis and twenty-two rheumatoid arthritis patients were administered with the glucosamine chondroitin quercetin supplement orally for 3 months.
 The osteoarthritis patients showed a significant improvement in pain symptoms, daily activities (walking and climbing up and down stairs), and changes in the synovial fluid properties with respect to the protein concentration, molecular size of hyaluronic acid, and chondroitin 6-sulphate concentration were also observed.
 However, no such effects were observed in the heumatoid arthritis patients.
 Gucosamine chondroitin quercetin supplement has a beneficial effect on the synovial fluid properties in osteoarthritis patients.

 Commercially available chondroitin is derived mainly from shark and cow cartilage.
 It can also be derived from porcine sources.
 I have not seen much research comparing the benefits or risks of chondroitin derived from different sources.

 Allergic reactions are possible with glucosamine or chondroitin.
 Otherwise, no major side effects with chondroitin have yet been reported in the medical literature.